 A National Crisis in Health Care

-Americans spend some $2.7 trillion per year on Health Care.
+Americans already spend over $3 trillion per year on Health Care.
 That’s nearly twice as much as other industrialized OECD nations, according to the World Health Organization (WHO), but we live sicker and die younger.
-Why is that?
+Why is that, and can it get any worse?

 John Green, in the following YouTube video, describes the complexity of the healthcare problem in just 8 minutes, covering much of what Steven Brill wrote about in his 38-page TIME magazine special report, Bitter Pill: Why Medical Bills are Killing Us.
 Hold onto your hats, because there’s a lot to cover in such little time.

-Unlike a Health care system, our nation’s Sick care system profits when we’re sick, and the incentive is to keep us as paying customers; so it manages disease and treats symptoms while other parts of government subsidize agribusiness and processed foods and ignores poverty and environmental contamination.
+Unlike a Health care system, our nation’s Sick care system profits when we’re sick, and the incentive is to keep us as paying customers; so the system works to manage disease and treat symptoms while other parts of government subsidize agribusiness and processed foods and ignores poverty and environmental contamination.

-All of this contributes to our high costs, which will get worse as Baby Boomers retire and expect more technical miracles.
+All of this contributes to our high costs, which will get worse as 10,000 Baby Boomers a day reach age 65, retire and expect more technical miracles.
 They’re already starting to retire and take Social Security and will soon increase the healthcare burden dramatically, because of the way we provide care today.
-A dramatic new approach is needed, and its urgency is critical.
+The senior population is expected to climb from 49 million today to 83 million by 2050, so a dramatic new approach is needed, and its urgency is critical.
 See statistics.

 As our population ages, we must address these rising costs by creating personal, networked, home-based care options and move at least 50% of health care services from hospitals, nursing homes, and assisted care facilities to homes.
 As Intel’s Eric Dishman says, We need a “Going to the Moon” type of effort to reduce costs with technology solutions that enable home health care and aging in place.